sniperkit/snk.fork.usametov-tagsort-microservice/TagSortService/MiGG/README.md

 With all that above why not re-animate KiGG?

-The KiGG has died, long live the MiGG !
+The KiGG is dead, long live the MiGG !